AI Assisted analysis is here. Discover the latest updates! Check Now

 A big trap in analytics is excessive focus on individual indicators.
 We should focus instead on placing them in the context of, primarily, the behavior of our customers and users.
 If sales increase because of great marketing, chances are this will be temporary.
 Whether or not we use this situation to improve our services for the future, depends on us.

 IKEA’s case is very complex.
 Their online sales results collide with offline observations.
 Fortunately, things are a bit simpler in the world of digital products.
-Colliding sales data with user behavior can take place naturally, step by step, with no need to create external reports.
-How?
-We will try to explain this further.
+Colliding sales data with user behavior is easier.
+A product analytics platform lets you see both, step-by-step.

 We often hear that customers of various online stores don’t buy products on mobile devices; they only browse them and make the right purchases on the computer.
 Yes, this is happening, but not because they want to.
 They are simply used to do this, because websites aren’t responsive enough for mobile shopping.
 Surely, you’ve experienced the need to postpone shopping to when you get home, even though you wanted to buy the item then and there.